Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

 Classical guitar, Acoustic Steel String fingerstyle (esp.
 British Isles Folk), Acoustic Steel String pickstyle, Electric and Acoustic Rock.

-ACT, ACT English, Acting, ACT Reading, ACT Test Prep, American Literature, Anthropology, AP English, AP English Literature, AP European History, AP Government and Politics, AP Statistics, AP U.S. History, AP World History, Archaeology, Art History, Broadway Singing, Classical Guitar, Creative Writing, Dance, English, English Literature, ESL, Essay Writing, Film Acting, Film Studies, French, German, Grammar, GRE, Guitar, History, Humanities, Improv Acting, Language, Linguistics, Literature, Method Acting, Music Performance, Music Recording, Opera Voice, Philosophy, Phonics, Physical and Earth Sciences, Physical Science, Physiology, Poetry, Psychology, Public Speaking, Reading, Science, Singing, Social Sciences, Sociology, Songwriting, Speaking Voice, Speech, Study Skills, Test Prep, Theater Acting, Vocabulary, World History, Writing
+ACT, ACT English, Acting, ACT Reading, ACT Test Prep, American Government, American History, American Literature, Anthropology, AP English, AP English Literature, AP European History, AP Government and Politics, AP Statistics, AP U.S. History, AP World History, Archaeology, Art History, Broadway Singing, Classical Guitar, College Admissions, Creative Writing, Dance, English, English Literature, ESL, Essay Writing, European History, Film Acting, Film Studies, French, German, Grammar, GRE, Guitar, History, Humanities, Improv Acting, International Business, Language, Life Science, Linguistics, Literature, Method Acting, Music Performance, Music Recording, Opera Voice, Philosophy, Phonics, Physical and Earth Sciences, Physical Science, Physiology, Poetry, Psychology, Public Speaking, Reading, Religious Studies, Science, Singing, Social Sciences, Social Studies, Sociology, Songwriting, Speaking Voice, Speech, Statistics, Study Skills, Test Prep, Theater Acting, TOEFL, Vocabulary, World History, Writing

 I have been tutoring and teaching for twenty years for private students as well as at academic institutions (University of Arizona, Southern Mississippi, Phoenix, Capella, and Pima and Gulf Coast Community Colleges.
 In sessions, I find out what the student really needs and help them achieve realistic goals through thorough evaluation, pacing and persistent challenge.
 No matter what level of achievement is desired, I customize a lesson plan and learning regimen and guide the student to cross transformational thresholds.
 I look for and draw out the potential in students and help them achieve the competency they need to be independent learners and succeed in their endeavors professionally and personally.